Skip to Content

 This might mean drawing in the mud or sand, arranging leaves or stones or even noticing natural shapes in the environment.
 You could do this in your backyard or take a special walk.

-Even better if you can take photos of your creations for your kids to look back on.
+Even better if you could take photos of your creations for your kids to look back on.
 This allows them to begin thinking about how numerals are formed in a fun and creative way.

 10. Hopscotch